-Ms. White, 65, was elected to the Board in 2008.
+Ms. White, 66, was elected to the Board in 2008.
 She is Chairperson of the Enterprise Risk Committee and is a member of the Community and Social Responsibility Committee and the Finance and Corporate Development Committee.
 Ms. White has served as an administrator at Deaconess Hospital since 1985.
 Since 2004, she has served as President and CEO for Deaconess Health System, Inc. which includes six acute care hospitals in southwest Indiana.

 Ms. White brings to the Board, among other skills and qualifications, extensive experience in management and leadership in the healthcare industry.

 Ms. White holds a BS in Nursing and an MBA from the University of Evansville, and a BS in Applied Mathematics from Indiana State University.
 She is a fellow in the American College of Healthcare Executives.
-She serves on the board of Deaconess Hospital, Deaconess Health System, Indiana Hospital Association and VHA Central.
-She serves on the board of the Boys & Girls Club and is a member of the Board of Trustees of the University of Evansville.
+She serves on the board of Deaconess Hospital and Deaconess Health System.
+She is past Chairman of the Board of Indiana Hospital Association and VHA Central.
+She is a member of the Board of Trustees of the University of Evansville.

-Our Board unanimously recommends that you vote "FOR" the election of the thirteen candidates for Director.
+Our Board unanimously recommends that you vote "FOR" the election of the fourteen candidates for Director.